humblezxc/weather-rhs/README.md

 # weather-rhs
 How to run:

+1. Create .env file and pass a variable from .env.example
-1. download dependencies: yarn
+2. download dependencies: yarn
-2. run the dev server: yarn start
+3. run the dev server: yarn start